min2ha/ukwa-site/content/target/53173/index.en.md

   "subject": "UK General Election 2017"
 }

-# Institution of Civil Engineers: Manifesto for Intrastructure

 ICE is engaging with all major political parties, with the manifesto writers, with the media and with opinion formers to get over this simple message: effective, efficient and innovative infrastructure is at the heart of a thriving, successful and modern economy.